bambuhr/meeting-queue-app/README.md

 `yarn build`
 6. go back to terminal and type:
 `git add . && git commit -m "describe your changes here .... "`
-7. to publish the changes type:
+7. to publish the changes:
 `git push`